Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/11-More-Authentication/README.md

 1. Why is it important for website security?
 1. How do we do it in our Node/Express project?

+### Jigsaw Groups (20 minutes)

-Then, pair with another group and discuss both concepts.
+Pair with another group and discuss both concepts.
 How do they fit together?

 As a class, discuss how these were used in the Reddit.js project.